Chapter 05 // Primitives

 Think about what cryptography actually requires.
 You need to combine numbers in a way that is predictable (the same inputs always produce the same output).
 You need the result to stay within a fixed range (keys have fixed sizes).
 And you need to be able to undo every operation (if you encrypt, you must be able to decrypt).

 These are not arbitrary requirements.
 They are constraints that the math itself must satisfy.
-This chapter identifies the minimal structures that meet those constraints.
+This chapter identifies the minimal structures that meet those constraints: groups, finite fields, and elliptic curves.
 Once you see why each structure exists, the protocols in the next chapters will feel inevitable rather than mysterious.

 02 // Groups